metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 #### Timeout Handling

-If a participant fails to receive a valid `partial_secret` from another participant within the expected timeframe, or if the received `incoming partial secret` is not valid, the participant MUST notify the generation orchestrator.
-The orchestrator MUST either declare the generation invalid, or MUST take measures to either provide a valid `partial secret`, or to determine the faulty participant and to construct a proof for its fault.
+If a participant fails to receive a valid `partial_secret` from another participant within the expected timeframe, or if the received `incoming_partial_secret` is not valid, the participant MUST notify the generation orchestrator.
+The orchestrator MUST either declare the generation invalid, or MUST take measures to either provide a valid `partial_secret`, or to determine the faulty participant and to construct a proof for its fault.

 ### Generating the Distributed Key Share and Aggregated Public Key

 Each participant MUST perform the following:

-- Compute the secret share (key share) by evaluating its `incoming_partial_secrets` using the [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on its `incoming partial secrets`.
+- Compute the secret share (key share) by evaluating its `incoming_partial_secrets` using the [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on its `incoming_partial_secrets`.
 Store the result in the `key_share` field of the key share generator object.
 - Derive the partial public key from the computed key share.
 - For each index M from 0 to `key_shares_threshold` − 1:
   - Extract the M-th public key from every participant’s verification vector (in total, `key_shares_count` values).
-  - Order these public keys according to the participants’ `key share ID`s.
+  - Order these public keys according to the participants’ `key_share_ID`s.
   - Aggregate them into a single public key using the BLS12-381 public key aggregation method.
-  - Store the result as the M-th entry in the `aggregated_public_keys` array.
+  - Store the result as the M-th entry in the `aggregated_verification_vector` array.

 _Note_: This step MUST be automatically performed after receiving the final `incoming_partial_secret`.

 _Note_: In most use cases, only the first entry in `aggregated_public_keys` (i.e., index 0) is used.
 It corresponds to the public key associated with the final distributed private key.
 If other indices are not required for the application, their computation may be omitted to reduce overhead.

-### Submission of Generation Data to Other Participants

-Each participant MUST send to every other participant:

-- The derived partial public key (corresponding to their computed private key share).
-- The aggregated public key at index 0 (i.e., the combined public key for the distributed private key).
-- A signature over a predetermined message, using the computed private key share.
-This serves as proof of key share possession and correctness.

 ### Submission of Data to Orchestrator